 The initial part of the project in 2017/18 was funded by the Society and led to exhibitions of 30 selected and enlarged prints, notably at Wallasey Central Library and the Williamson Art Gallery, Birkenhead.
 Subsequently in 2019 a grant was awarded by the National Lottery Heritage Fund focussing on the digitisation of the lantern slides and the restoration of two original magic lantern projectors owned by the Society.
 One result of this has been a series of seven lantern slide showings in October / December 2019 which was received with considerable interest.

 Overall progress to date (August 2020) includes the digitisation of over 1,000 of the slides.
 Thanks to the NLHF grant, the Society has now established a new website with galleries capable of displaying this large collection.
 Through the website (www.wallaseyhistoricalsociety.co.uk) the images are now freely accessible to view through PC’s or mobile devices.
-It is also possible to purchase selected, higher resolution prints on line.

 The subject matter of the collection includes local views of Wallasey, Wirral and Liverpool, a large collection of photos of shipping and the Mersey, and scenes from Wales.
 There is also a collection of 60 slides from Chester, early 20th century slides of Paris by E Mazo, and ten World War 1 photos.
 There are also a significant number of images that are unrecognised, including views and miscellaneous scenes.
 There is thus a balance of local images from the early 20th century and late 19th, together with scenes from further afield.